Tom Selleck: 1990s and 2000s: TV, film, and advertising

-He joined the cast of the NBC drama Las Vegas in the season-five premiere on September 28, 2007.
-He played A.J.
-Cooper, the new owner of the Montecito Casino.
+Selleck joined the cast of the NBC drama Las Vegas in the fifth and final season premiere on September 28, 2007.
+He played A. J. Cooper, the new owner of the Montecito Casino.
 He replaced James Caan, who left the cast in the same episode.
 This was Selleck's first regular role in a drama show since he played Thomas Magnum in Magnum, P.I.
 As of December 30, 2007, he began doing commercial voice-overs for Florida's Natural orange juice.

+2010s and 2020s: Blue Bloods and continued success

-Since 2010, he has starred as Frank Reagan in the CBS American police procedural/drama series Blue Bloods, filmed on location in New York City.
-Frank Reagan is the Police Commissioner, and the series follows the Reagan family of police officers with the New York City Police Department.
-The show premiered on September 24, 2010, and is in its twelfth season as of 2021–22.
+In 2010, Selleck was cast as NYC Police Commissioner Frank Reagan in the CBS American police procedural/drama series Blue Bloods, filmed on location in New York City.
+The series followed the Reagan family of law enforcement officers with the New York City Police Department and the Manhattan district attorney's office.
+It premiered on September 24, 2010, and ended its run on December 13, 2024.

+Selleck played the role of Mr. Kornfeldt in the comedy movie Killers (2010).
 In 2012, Selleck was featured in Coldwell Banker's television ad campaign focusing on homeownership.
-On August 1, 2016, American Advisors Group (AAG), the leading reverse-mortgage lender, announced the premiere of its new television commercial campaign naming Selleck as the company's new national spokesperson following the death of Fred Thompson, their previous spokesperson.
-The commercials began running across cable and national networks including ABC, NBC and CBS.

-Selleck appeared in a recurring role on the acclaimed ABC drama Boston Legal as Ivan Tiggs, the troubled ex-husband of Shirley Schmidt (Candice Bergen).
+In 2016, he became the pitchman for reverse-mortgage lender American Advisors Group.

-In 2021, Selleck made his album debut singing “Yessir, That’s My Baby” with Nicolas King (recorded live in 2001 during their run of “A Thousand Clowns”) on King's album “Act One” released by Club44 Records.
+In 2021, Selleck made his album debut singing "Yessir, That's My Baby" with Nicolas King (recorded live in 2001 during their run of A Thousand Clowns) on King's album Act One released by Club44 Records.